Research

 Measured Hysteresis Loop of the 20 nm thick AlScN

-Low Energy Memory Device
+Low Energy Nonvolatile Memory Devices

 Ferroelectric based non-volatile memory has demonstrated advantageous features including low write energy, fast switching speed, and long endurance.
 However, for ferroelectric random access memory (FeRAM), the bit density is limited primarily by the remanent polarization (Pr) because the sense charge is the product of the Pr times the ferroelectric (FE) capacitor area.
 The bit density of a ferroelectric field-effect transistor (FeFET) is generally determined by the coercive field (Ec), with higher coercive field leading to thinner FE layers that can be patterned into smaller features while maintaining a wide memory window.
 Our group researches a newly found ferroelectric material, AlScN for the next generation of ferroelectric memory.
 We synthesize high quality sub-20 nm AlScN thin films, and thus enable ferroelectric memory with a low write voltage, a large remanent polarization, and a significant breakdown field to coercive field ratio.
 Moreover, the AlScN dielectric is able to be deposited on to a variety of substrates at temperatures below 350 °C, making the fabrication process compatible with back end of the line CMOS integration.
+We also explore the use of AlScN for memory in extreme environments.

 Collaborators: Professor Deep Jariwala and Professor Eric Stach.